 Practicing artists who work in clay develop the themes for our Summer Residency sessions.
-During this time when our lives and relationships are increasingly centered online, these two-week sessions provide an opportunity for artists with common interests to gather together in person.
+During this time when our lives and relationships are increasingly centered online, Watershed’s two-week sessions provide an opportunity for artists with common interests to gather together in person.
 To organize a session, an artist proposes a theme that relates to their practice and convenes a small group of artists who share an interest in the proposed theme.
 This core group anchors the session.
 Additional participating artists then apply to join the themed session via our Summer Residency application.
 Once the whole group is in residence, all participating artists form one community during their thematic retreat.

 The process of organizing a themed session begins the year prior to the proposed residency.
 Interested artists are encouraged to contact Watershed to discuss their ideas.
 Application requirements include:

 - A proposed session theme